Integration Point: Response - Time-to-Event Outcome

 | NumPrd | Integer | Number of periods in the trial.
 Fixed to 1 for

-Study Objective = Multiple Arm Confirmatory. |
+Study Objective = Multiple Arm Confirmatory and when

 | PrdTime | Matrix of Numeric | 2D array of size NumPrd x NumArm, indicating the times

 used to specify survival parameters.
-Equals to NA for the control arm.
+If Stratification is

-Depends on SurvMethod:– If SurvMethod = 1:
+NA for the control arm.
+Depends on SurvMethod:– If SurvMethod = 1: Starting time of hazard pieces for each

-Times at which the cumulative % survivals are specified.– If SurvMethod = 3: Defaults to 0. |
+cumulative % survival is specified for each period or factor.– If SurvMethod = 3: Defaults to 0. |

 | SurvParam | Matrix of List | 2D array of size NumPrd x NumArm, indicating the

-survival parameters.
-Depends on SurvMethod:– If SurvMethod = 1: Specifies hazard rates per arm per period.
+SurvMethod:– If SurvMethod = 1: Specifies

 represents the hazard rate for the jth arm in the

-ith period.– If SurvMethod = 2: Specifies
+ith period or factor– If SurvMethod = 2:

 | UserParam | List | Contains all user-defined parameters specified in the East Horizon